fredemmott/HTCC/docs/settings.md

 ## PointerSource

-DWORD: what device is used to set the cursor location
+DWORD: which device is used to set the cursor location

 - 0: Oculus hand tracking
 - 1: PointCtrl

+## PointerSink

+DWORD: which device is emulated

+- 0: touch screen (classic PointCtrl)
+- 1: VR controllers

 ## VerboseDebug